 How to book a fire pit in a Toronto park

-In order to use the fire pits, of course, a permit must be obtained.
-During the summer and early autumn months, it's relatively simple to book a fire pit.
+In order to use the fire pits a permit must be obtained.
+During the spring, summer and early autumn months, it's relatively simple to book a fire pit.

 Join the conversation Load comments